cocos/cocos-docs/en/publish/publish-baidugame-sub-domain.md

 ## Main context project

-Create a node in the main context as an open data context container, add the `SwanSubContextView` component to set the open data context view and update the open data context texture.
+Create a node in the main context as an open data context container, add the `SubContextView` component to set the open data context view and update the open data context texture.
 The aspect ratio of this node should be equal to the aspect ratio of the open data context design resolution (otherwise stretching happens).

 ## Open data context project

 Create an open data context project to obtain user data through the relevant API, and create a display of UI according to your own needs.
 The entire open data context project should only contain its content UI, and the design resolution of the Canvas component in the scene should be set to the full resolution of the UI, not the resolution corresponding to the main context.

-## SwanSubContextView Tips
+## SubContextView Tips

 This is the core component of the open data context solution.
 In addition to the regular requirements, there are a few tricks that allow users to better control the performance of open data contexts.